-- Initial identification is made based on prior KS2 data, followed up with the outcomes of Year 7 assessments, including GLS tests - Departments identify Exceptionally Able (EA) and Highly Able (HA) students which these are subject specific. - In Years 7-13, teachers identify students excelling in their subject areas through assessment data, classroom observation, and specialist judgement.
+- Initial identification is made based on prior KS2 data, followed up with the outcomes of Year 7 assessments, including GLS tests - Departments identify More Able students which are subject specific. - This is recorded in Arbor as a discrete cohort. - In Years 7-13, teachers identify students excelling in their subject areas through assessment data, classroom observation, and specialist judgement.
 We are mindful of avoiding unconscious biases in this process and that not all more able students present in the same way See Appendix 2 for why a quantitative approach is insufficient - We do not just rely on data, but use teacher expert-judgement to get more accurate identification.
-Relying on mere assessment data alone "carries the risk of overlooking"
+Relying on mere assessment data alone "carries the risk of overlooking the many highly able young people who may, for a range of reasons, be underachieving." - We look at achievement in broader areas like music grades and sporting success.